-Over the next few weeks, college students will be returning home for summer break.
-How you get along will set the stage for a time when many move back to the nest for a more permanent stay.
+Over the next few weeks, college students will be returning home after graduating college or for their summer breaks.
+How you get along will set the stage for what could well become a permanent stay at some point.

-The suggestions below apply for the summer and in the likelihood that your young adult will live with you again after graduation or at some point.
+The suggestions below apply for short periods or longer ones after graduation.
 According to Pew Research Center, young adults are living with parents longer than previously—a median of three years especially for young adults ages 25-34.

 1. Be sensitive to the strong, at times overwhelming emotions your young adult child may be feeling.
-The steep increase in stress, anxiety and depression among college students is well documented.
-In the spring of 2017 the American College Health Association found that “39 percent of college students reported feeling so depressed that they were having trouble functioning, and 61 percent said that they had overwhelming anxiety in the previous 12 months.”
+The steep increase in stress, anxiety, and depression among college students is well documented.
+The American College Health Association found that “39 percent of college students reported feeling so depressed that they were having trouble functioning, and 61 percent said that they had overwhelming anxiety in the previous 12 months.”

-Your college student may fall into that category and may need your understanding.
-Life can be daunting for newly minted college graduates, who may be worried about the direction their lives will take in terms of careers.
+Your college grad or student may fall into that category and may need your understanding.
+Life can be daunting for Freshmen or newly minted college graduates as well, who may be worried about the direction their lives will take in terms of careers.
 Students and recent college graduates need to know that they have someone they can trust and who supports them through the ups and downs they face.
 Parents are good people for that job.

 2. Accept that your order-giving days are over.
 Avoid being adamant or forceful even if you are positive your ideas are right.
 On difficult subjects, offer your thoughts with care.
 You might say, “What I have to say will make me feel better knowing I have offered my opinion whether or not you follow my advice.”
 In short, offer suggestions with care.
 And, remember them for what they are: suggestions, not the laws of the land.

 3. Recognize the new reality of your child as an independent young adult.
 The rules you had when your child was in high school won’t work now.
 Revisit and revise the ones most important to you.
-For instance, mandating a curfew for the student who hasn’t had one for months or several years is unrealistic, but you can request a phone call if your child plans to miss dinner.
+For instance, mandating a curfew for the student who hasn’t had one for months or several years is unrealistic, but you can request a phone call if your child plans to miss dinner or decides to spend the night at a friend's house.
 You are simply asking for the same respect they would show their friends.